How to Make Milk Kefir and its Health Benefits

 • Kefir grains thrive through a symbiotic partnership of various bacteria and yeasts.
 To maintain their health, ensure your hands and utensils are thoroughly clean during handling to prevent potential contamination.

 • It never happened to me, but if your kefir grains change color or develop an off-putting odor, it’s a sign that something is amiss.
-As a rule of thumb, I just don’t consume any fermented foods or drinks when I don’t like the taste and/or smell of it.
-You might have fermented the milk too long or the temperature was too high.
-Strain the kefir grains and provide them with a fresh batch of milk, repeat until the smell or color is changed to normal.
+As a rule of thumb, I just don’t consume any fermented foods or drinks when I don’t like the taste and/or smell of them.
+You might have fermented the milk too long, or the temperature was too high.
+Strain the kefir grains and provide them with a fresh batch of milk; repeat until the smell or color is changed to normal.

 • The enzymes present in kefir grains help break down lactose.
 This process will make the milk kefir easier to digest for individuals with lactose intolerance.
 It can be a valuable source of nutrients for those who would typically struggle with dairy consumption.

-• By making milk kefir your grains will grow, and grow, and grow, and yes grow even more.
-After a while you will have so many, luckily you’ll have lots of options to handle all these kefir grains.
-You can give or sell them to other people who want to make their own milk kefir, you can eat them, you can throw them away, or store them in your freezer as a backup for when something happens to your kefir grains.
+• By making milk kefir, your grains will grow, and grow, and grow, and yes, grow even more.
+After a while, you will have so many that, luckily, you’ll have lots of options to handle all these kefir grains.
+You can give or sell them to other people who want to make their own milk kefir, eat them, throw them away, or store them in your freezer as a backup for when something happens to your kefir grains.

 Finally, milk kefir is a healthy and delicious choice for people looking to improve their gut health.
 It’s easy to make at home and can be used in various ways.
 With its many possible health benefits, milk kefir is worth trying!